osisoft/OSI-Samples-OCS/basic_samples/OmfIngress/DotNet/README.md

 # OMF Ingress .NET Samples

+**Version:** 1.1.0

 [![Build Status](https://dev.azure.com/osieng/engineering/_apis/build/status/product-readiness/OCS/OMF_Ing_DotNet?branchName=master)](https://dev.azure.com/osieng/engineering/_build/latest?definitionId=886&branchName=master)

 ## Scope of Sample

 This sample is intended to show how to build out the OMF Ingress connection in OCS programmatically using the DotNet NuGet library.
 The starting point of this sample assumes your OMF Ingress is not configured.
 It does show sending OMF data, but that is to show that the programmatic OMF configuration works.
 A typical OMF app would assume that the OMF ingress is already configured (as this is a one time configuration action).
 To learn about OMF application development and see samples of typcial OMF applications please go to our [OMF Repository](https://github.com/osisoft/OSI-Samples-OMF).

 ## Building a Client with the Ingress Client Libraries